The name Dresdner SC carries much history in German

 authorities had been scared that SC Einheit and SG Dynamo would merge to form a

-new 1.FC Dresden which could be associated with the old Dresdner SC, who were
+new 1.FC Dresden, which could be associated with the old Dresdner SC, who were

-counteract any plans, Dynamo was made a Dresden selective team, with all the
+still hated following the spin of the Stasi and the communist rule.
+To counteract any plans, Dynamo was made a Dresden selective team, with all the best players from other clubs being taken to represent them.

-top division Oberliga followed in 1978.
+top division, Oberliga, followed in 1978.
+However,

-because the club received no state support they went back down and ended up
+because the club received no state support, they went back down and ended up

 playing in the localised Bezirksliga in front of a few hundred fans until the